Neueste KundenberichteWeitere Informationen

 Data governance is the secret sauce in pulling off strong business outcomes around data as it‘s where business takes ownership and accountability of the data, its quality, and its usage in line with operational and strategic imperatives.

 I’ve always taken a pragmatic approach when it comes to work and my career.
 You don't need to be the best all the time, you just need to strive to be a little better today than you were yesterday.
 If you continue to do this day in, day out, the small daily efforts start to compound.
 So when you stop to take stock of your journey (and you really should), it becomes clear how much these incremental changes add up.

 Unless data governance is embedded into your day-to-day routine, the discipline required will almost certainly start to wane.
-Don't get me wrong, I think initiatives are important to entrench data governance into the business culture to help give it the focus it deserves and to establish the required tooling to support the initiative, however, the ongoing application of data governance needs to happen outside of this construct.
+Don't get me wrong, I think initiatives are important to entrench data governance into the business culture will give it the focus it deserves, and establish the required tooling.
+However, the ongoing application of data governance needs to happen outside of this construct.

 From my experience, when I speak to people about data governance within their organization, a consistent sentiment is that while people recognize the importance of data governance, the effort required seems almost insurmountable.
 My advice is that data governance shouldn't be seen as an all-or-nothing proposition.
-Rather, it should be a journey along a continuum, where you should have a long-term vision or goal of where you want to get to, but your immediate focus should then turn to improving where you are currently sitting today (be a little better today than you were yesterday).
+Rather, it should be a journey along a continuum, you should have a long-term vision, but your immediate focus should be on improving the immediate environment (be a little better today than you were yesterday).
 For many organizations, this means just getting started.
 Which brings me to Azure Purview.